andrew/ultimate-awesome/README.md

 - [30-seconds-of-angular](https://github.com/fetis/30-seconds-of-angular) - Curated collection of Angular snippets that you can understand in 30 seconds or less.
 - [awesome](https://github.com/FIWARE/awesome) - :heart: A community moderated list of external 𝑭𝑰𝑾𝑨𝑹𝑬 related websites and software.
 - [awesome-saas](https://github.com/georgezouq/awesome-saas) - A curated list for SaaS (Software as a services).
-- [awesome-hackathon](https://github.com/happyhackingspace/awesome-hackathon) - Tools and resources to help you build, design, and win hackathons! 🏆.
 - [awesome-autism-tech](https://github.com/hbcondo/awesome-autism-tech) - A curated list of awesome technologies related to Autism Spectrum Disorder (ASD).
 - [awesome-github-profile](https://github.com/imaaquibali/awesome-github-profile) - A collection of awesome readme templates to display on your profile.
 - [awesome-iotcentral](https://github.com/iot-for-all/awesome-iotcentral) - A curated list of awesome Azure IoT Central libraries, open source repos, guides, blogs, and other resources.